muratk5n/thirdwave/en/2022/03/predicting-politics-mesquita.md

 rule is in force) is the predicted outcome.
-If there is a veto player and that veto player does not agree with the identified outcome, then agreement is not reached and the result is that the issue remains unre- solved.
+If there is a veto player and that veto player does not agree with the identified outcome, then agreement is not reached and the result is that the issue remains unresolved.
 15 If there is more than one veto player, then, of course, for there to be a predicted agreement, the veto players must have converged to about the same position.

 In the game, each player knows three factors: the potential power and stated or inferred policy position of each actor on each issue examined, and the salience each actor associates with those issues.
-The decision makers, stakeholders, or players do not know how much others value alternative out- comes or what perceptions others have about their risks and opportunities.
-Each decision maker chooses based on his or her perceptions and expecta- tions, with these perceptions and expectations about the play of others and the general situation sometimes being in error.
+The decision makers, stakeholders, or players do not know how much others value alternative outcomes or what perceptions others have about their risks and opportunities.
+Each decision maker chooses based on his or her perceptions and expectations, with these perceptions and expectations about the play of others and the general situation sometimes being in error.